docker-archive/dcus-hol-2017/docker-networking/README.md

 Hi, welcome to the Networking lab for DockerCon 2017!

 In this lab you will learn about key Docker Networking concepts.
-You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, and finally learning about the Swarm Routing Mesh.
+You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge networking, and finally Overlay networking.

 > **Difficulty**: Beginner to Intermediate